13 Step Path

 I didn't want to substitute one religious metaphor for another.

-I felt the term "higher powers" was sufficient and would also
+I felt the term "higher powers" was sufficient because it is often

-give everyone the opportunity to define divinity for themselves.
+opportunity to define "divinity" or "higher powers" for themselves.

 I did give the Goddess/Mother Nature a Step of her own, however, because